A Bound on Chaos from Stability: Out-of-time-ordered Correlators

-\emph{3.3 \diffs\ case.} We repeat a similar calculation for the \diffs\ case where $SL(2,\mathbb{R})$ is broken to $U(1)$.
-The form of the function $f(\sigma)$ in \eqref{eq: soft mode eigenfunction} might depend on the details of model.
-Nevertheless, the evaluation of the Lyapunov exponent can be independent of models because the calculation mainly uses the center of time translational symmetry and the structure of poles.
+We repeat a similar calculation for the \diffs\ case where $SL(2,\mathbb{R})$ is broken to $U(1)$.
+In this case, we also assume a matter field coupled to \diffs.
+And, its boundary-to-boundary two point function has $U(1)$ invariance.
+The infinitesimal transformation of the boundary-to-boundary correlation function will give the soft mode eigenfunction $f_n(\sigma)$.
+The form of the function $f_n(\sigma)$ in \eqref{eq: soft mode eigenfunction} might depend on the details of model.\footnote{The space of $U(1)$ invariant function is larger than that of $SL(2)$, one would not be able to use a general form of observables in the $SL(2)$ case.
+I would like to thank the referee to point out this.} Nevertheless, the evaluation of the Lyapunov exponent can be independent of the form of the function $f_n(\sigma)$ because the calculation mainly uses the center of time translational symmetry and the structure of poles.
 In general, the contribution of the soft mode in \eqref{eq: soft mode expansion of four poin function} now includes $n=\pm 1$ terms because they do not belong to the stabilizer subgroup for the case of \diffs.
 Moreover, it might be possible that $f_n(-{\pi\over 2})=0$ for odd $n$ as in \diffv.
 However, one can repeat the same calculation and it does not change the conclusion.

 As in the \diffs\ case, we express the soft mode contribution as a contour integral

 where $\mathcal{C}$ is a collection of small counterclockwise circles around $\zeta\in \mathbb{Z}/\{0\}$.
 See Figure~\ref{fig: contour integral3}.
 Then, we will deform the contour to pick up the rest of the poles.
 For this, we need further assumptions on $f_n(-{\pi \over 2})$ that the integrand in \eqref{eq: integral for diffs} does not blow up at infinity, at least, for $\chi\in(-\delta,\delta)$ with a small positive constant $\delta$.
 Moreover, we assume that $f_{\pm \zeta}(-{\pi\over2} )$ have neither pole in the $\zeta$ plane nor zero at $\zeta=\pm\sqrt{-{24 \over c}b_0}$.
 Then, the deformation of the contour gives (See Figure~\ref{fig: contour integral4})